anikaiful/AKDice/README.md

 # AKDice

 Dice roll simulations.
-See the "Doc.md" for more details.
+See the "Doc.md" for more details, but in short:

+`using Anikaiful.Dice;`